Who wants to clean?

 3. Oxygen Cleaner Powder

-Right now, I’m using an unscented oxygen cleaning powder that contains sodium percarbonate and sodium carbonate.
+Right now, I’m using an unscented oxygen cleaning powder that contains sodium percarbonate and sodium carbonate (from Kroger).
 I buy the store brand from Roundy’s when it’s on sale.
 I primarily use it as a laundry booster for brightening and deodorizing.
 (It does not work well in cold water and clumps together.
 Warm or hot water is highly recommended).
 It works on both whites and colors.
 The powdery texture can also serve as a scrubbing agent in the bathtub.
 Regular baking soda (sodium bicarbonate) will have a similar effect.